 We asked Mulyani to share some of her favorite aspects of this planet—specifically in California—and she gladly obliged.

 Where do you live?
 I live in Marina Del Rey, which is south of Santa Monica and Venice Beach.

 Why there?
 The area is known as “Silicon Beach” because there are lots of innovative start-ups, which have established a new, flourishing tech hub outside of Silicon Valley.
 It attracts quite a unique and diverse crowd who are very arty and creative.
 I love being part of that energy.
 I also love being close to the ocean and enjoying the sun.

 Who or what is your greatest California love?
-California is a geyser of innovation, and futuristic technology is one of the things that I love most about it.
+California is a geyser of innovation and futuristic technology is one of the things that I love most about it.
 Elon Musk is one of my inspirations—he is living innovation!
-I also love the diverse colours of California, what I call the “art of life,” everything from the yellow deserts, blue ocean, red sunsets, and green Topanga in the mountains
+I also love the diverse colors of California, what I call the “art of life,” everything from the yellow deserts, blue ocean, red sunsets, and green Topanga in the mountains

 What is the biggest misperception about Californians?
 There’s probably a misperception that people are dumb and have a lot of plastic surgery.

 What’s the stereotype that most holds true?
 California really is the world’s trendsetter and technology innovator—our future lifestyles will be created here.

 What’s your favorite Golden State splurge?
 My splurge would be flying a private jet.
 I have already completed over 20 hours of pilot flying time and simulation training.
 I dream of taking to the skies, eventually to space, and truly seeing California from Earth’s orbit.